danvargg/danvargg/docs/projects/pigio/README.md

 > This a generalized version of the project.
 The code, architecture, and data are property of the client and cannot be shared.

-A deep learning eye-tracking system for [Innodem Neurosciences](https://innodemneurosciences.com/), an audio streaming service for wellness content, powered by a recommendation system.
+A deep learning eye-tracking system for [Innodem Neurosciences](https://innodemneurosciences.com/), an...

 ### Business Problem